Childhood Bedrooms as Portals

 I felt, as I often do, a deep need to understand what his experience was.
 And not just a cursory overview of his recollections, but a no stone left unturned type of understanding.

-I felt this way seeing one of my friend's rooms right before she moved- I sat on her bed as she tried on a dress in the ensuite washroom.
-I tried to imagine what it would be like to go over after school, to lay on her bed and not talk about anything in particular.
+I felt this same way upon seeing one of my friends' rooms right before she moved- I sat on her bed as she tried on a dress in the ensuite washroom.
+I imagined what it would be like to go over after school, to lie on her bed and not talk about anything in particular.
 As you get older, seeing friends becomes more and more of an event.
-I both love and hate this reality- While it feels undeniably adult and sophisticated to “get drinks” on a Tuesday night in Toronto, it is also expensive, loud, and involves a minimum of 10 back and forth texts and one reschedule.
+I both love and hate this reality- while it feels undeniably adult and sophisticated to “get drinks” on a Tuesday night in Toronto, it is also expensive, loud, and involves a minimum of 10 back and forth texts and one reschedule.
 On the other hand, seeing friends when you were 15 was constant and casual.
 There’s a vulnerable intimacy to a bedroom hangout, one that I miss dearly.

 I later stopped seeing this therapist- not because of the parrot, who I had gotten used to, but because she fell asleep in our session- that, and I had run out of money.